Four Major Characteristics of the Solar System

 confirmed, with thousands more under investigation.
 For the latest on exoplanet research, visit

-- None of the extra-solar systems discovered so far look much like our
+- Most of the extra-solar systems discovered so far do not look much like our

 - Most of the currently discovered exoplanets are massive giant planets

 likely to resemble Jupiter, but this might change rapidly as our detection